Overview of the Emigrant Support Programme

-Applicants for funding from the 2017 Emigrant Support Programme are requested to read the following before completing and submitting an application form
+Please read this before completing and submitting an application form

-Central to achieving this objective is the Emigrant Support Programme (ESP), which is administered by the Irish Abroad Unit of the Department in Dublin, in partnership with our Embassies and Consulates abroad.
+Central to achieving this objective is the Emigrant Support Programme (ESP), which is administered by the Irish Abroad Unit of the Department of Foreign Affairs in Dublin, in partnership with Irish Embassies and Consulates abroad.

 Criteria for grant aid:

-Applicant organizations should be established as registered charities, charitable bodies or voluntary/not for profit organizations and will be evaluated on the following criteria:
+Applicant organisations should be established as registered charities, charitable bodies or voluntary/not for profit organisations and will be evaluated on the following criteria:

 All funding decisions are based on the information submitted in the official application form, which must be submitted online.
 No hard copy application forms will be accepted.

-The categories under which ESP can be applied for is as follows;
+The categories under which ESP can be applied for are as follows;

 Principles governing recipients of Irish Government funding: